edrlab/thorium-reader-doc/epub-doc/en/src/pages/210_reading.md

 Reading functionalities are very different from one format to another.

--   Reading Textual first publications like reflowable EPUB and textual or full Daisy will allow for the greatest number of functionalities.
+- Primarily text-based publications, such as EPUBs with adaptable formatting and text Daisy or full Daisy (text and prerecorded audio).
+These formats allow you to adjust the font size, change the display font and the colours of the text and background.
--   Visual first publications like Fixed Layout EPUBS and Divina will not allow personalization of texts.
+- Visual publications, such as fixed-layout EPUBs, portable document formats (PDFs) and visual narratives (such as Divina) do not allow text customisation.
--   Audio publications have a significative different reading interface as no text is displayed.
+- Audio only publications have a significantly different reading interface as no text is displayed.
--   PDF support is basic and provides few options.
+- EPUBs with media overlay can have a fixed or adaptable page layout, with the possibilities available depending on the latter parameters.

 <section class="filet">